Baby elephant. Drawing an elephant in water.

 The first thing you need to do is to draw the basic outline of the elephants head.
 To do this you will need to closely follow the steps below.

 Step 1: To draw the basic shape of the elephants head you need to imagine the wider part at the front of its head as a circle and the narrower part at the back as an oval.
-By doing this you will be able to form the shape more easily.
+Doing this you will enable you to form the shape more easily.

 Now you have drawn the basic baby elephants head you are now ready to follow the next steps below to add its trunk and legs.